MrPlusGH/NPlusMiner/README.md

       Run NPLusMiner

       1. Hit the Config tab
-      2.Set your Wallet address and Username
+      2. Set your Wallet address and Username
-      3.Select your pools and hit load defaults button.
-(Remove any algos you do not want to mine) 4.Hit "Save Config"
+      3. Select your pools and hit load defaults button.
+(Remove any algos you do not want to mine)
+      4. Hit "Save Config"
-      5.Hit "Start"
+      5. Hit "Start"
 Fee:

       There is a 5 minutes per day fee (0.3%), that can be changed in the config (Minimum is 1 - 0 is Random 0 to 5).